programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-30.png" alt="List of top 10 words most frequently tagged as DATE named entites in proposal papers, including 'years', '1950', and 'winter', among other terms." caption="Figure 30: Top 10 words identified as dates in proposals" %}

 The majority are standard 4-digit dates; though further analysis is certainly needed to confirm, these date entities seem to indicate citation references are occuring.
-This fits in with the expectations of the proposal genre, which require references to prior scholarship to justify students' proposed claims.
+This fits in with the expectations of the proposal genre, which requires references to prior scholarship to justify students' proposed claims.

 Let's contrast this with the top "DATE" entities in Critique/Evaluation papers.
 ```